 But I want to be fair to that opinion here.

 Say I do have a negative attitude – how do I turn that around?
-I recently did what I thought was one of the most honourable things a man could do and got pilloried for it.
+I recently did what I thought was honourable and got pilloried for it.
 I can’t seem to do right for doing wrong; then I’m told to believe in myself more.
 How does that work?

 Does my ability to burn bridges prove that I’ve turned my life around?
 Or is it nothing more than a new shade of bad attitude?
 If I need to change (and it makes sense that I do), what might be a good first step?